Frosteux/odin-recipes/README.md

 # odin-recipes
 The Odin Project, Project Recipes
 # project goal description
-My favorite chocoalte chip cookie recipe will be the highlight of this website.
+My favorite chocolate chip cookie recipe will be the highlight of this website.
 When completed this project it will display an understanding of the following
-    -boilerplates
+    -boilerplate's
     -tags and elements
     -project folder structure
     -relative and absolute links